-- Notification to Applicants Invited for Interviews: mid-July 2018
+- Notification to Applicants Invited for Interviews: Week of July 23rd

 - Award Start Date: September 1, 2018 (Please note: the start date cannot be changed.)

 - Funding Period: September 1, 2018, to August 31, 2019, renewable annually through August 2021

 - Funding Level: Annual support of up to $62,000 (this is the 2017 award year funding level) in annual stipend and insurance, plus $10,000 research allowance for use at any time over the course of the three-year award.

 For information about the legacy of Walter V. and Idun Berry, please click HERE.